PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### DELETE

 Simplified SQL `DELETE` statements can be executed against the object database.
-The number of objects updated is returned.
+The number of objects deleted is returned.

 Syntax: